Measuring Societal Biases from Text Corpora with Smoothed First-Order Co-occurrence: Experiments and Results

+In this section, we continue our analyses by visualizing the gender bias of all occupations, measured using $\biasmeanSim$ on SG, and $\biasmeanCo$ on \hisg.

-The results of the second- and first-order methods are shown in Figures~\ref{fig:genderbias:genderbias_a} and~\ref{fig:genderbias:genderbias_b}, respectively.
-To make the results visually comparable, we apply Min-Max normalization to the measured associations of each approach, where the min/max values are calculated over the measured associations of all words to male and female.
+The results of the high- and first-order methods are shown in Figures~\ref{fig:genderbias:genderbias_a} and~\ref{fig:genderbias:genderbias_b}, respectively.
+To make the results visually comparable, we apply Min-Max normalization to the measured associations of each approach, where the min/max values are calculated over the measured associations of all words in vocabulary to male and female.

 In both bias measurement methods, we are interested in distinguishing between the words with significantly higher bias values and any random word with low bias values.
 To do this, we define a threshold for each plot, below which the words are considered as unbiased.
+To find the thresholds for distinguishing between the words with significantly higher bias values and any random word with low bias values, since the number of biased words to a concept are limited, we assume that there is a high probability that any randomly sampled word is unbiased.
+We therefore define the threshold for each bias measurement method as the mean of the absolute bias values of all words in vocabulary.
+These thresholds for $\biasmeanSim$ with SG and $\biasmeanCo$ with \hisg are $0.036$ and $0.047$, respectively.

-The method to define these thresholds, and their values are discussed in Appendix A.1.
-In each plot, the area where the distance from the line of zero bias (diagonal) is less than the corresponding threshold value, is referred to as the unbiased area, and shown in gray~(\tikz{\draw[fill=gray] rectangle(1.1ex,1.1ex);}).
-The occupations located in the unbiased areas are considered as unbiased.
+In each plot, the area where the distance from the diagonal is less than the corresponding threshold value, is referred to as the unbiased area, and shown in gray.
+The occupations located in the unbiased areas are considered as unbiased (no significant stereotypical bias is observed).

-An occupation is considered to be biased to either female or male, when it is inclined towards the female/male associations, namely when it is located below/above the unbiased area, shown in dark purple~(\tikz{\draw[fill=darkmale] rectangle(1.1ex,1.1ex);}) and dark orange~(\tikz{\draw[fill=darkfemale] rectangle(1.1ex,1.1ex);}), repectively.
-The gender-specific occupations (e.g.\ \emph{actress}, \emph{sportman}) are shown in light colours, namely light purple~(\tikz{\draw[fill=lightmale] rectangle(1.1ex,1.1ex);}) for female, and light orange~(\tikz{\draw[fill=lightfemale] rectangle(1.1ex,1.1ex);}) for male.
+A gender-neutral occupation is considered to be stereotypically biased to either female or male, when it is inclined towards the female/male associations, namely when it is located below/above the unbiased area, shown in dark purple and dark orange, respectively.
+The plot also depicts the gender-specific occupations (e.g.\ \emph{actress}, \emph{sportman}), while we should consider that these occupations are not stereotypically biased, but are expected to be inclined towards their respective genders.
+We show these gender-specific occupations in light colours, namely light purple for female, and light orange for male.
 As expected, all gender-specific occupation words are on the correct side of the diagonal for both measures.
-But for the gender-neutral occupation words, falling outside the unbiased area reflects the bias in language use.